Ramapo College Panel Discussion: A Student Perspective

 They talk about the challenges they faced — the college was still under construction with no dorms — and about the unique experimental education the College offered.
 Students played an integral role in the development of the college, building a sense of community; they shared a purpose that still marks Ramapo today.

-Panel was held at the Ramapo College Trustees Pavilion, 505 Ramapo Valley Road, Mahwah, NJ.
+The panel discussion was held at the Ramapo College Trustees Pavilion, 505 Ramapo Valley Road, Mahwah, NJ.

 Ramapo College Panel Discussion: A Faculty Perspective

 With first-year Ramapo College faculty and staff Flavia Alaya, Mitch Kahn, Pam Bischoff, and Bev Dunn.
 Moderated by Charlie Carreras.